Paullllllllllllllllll/ChronoMiner/README.md

 ## Extending and Customizing

 - **Adding New Schemas:**
-  Refer to the "Introducing New Schemas" section below for detailed steps on creating new JSON schemas and developer message files.
+  Refer to the "Introducing New Schemas" section above for detailed steps on creating new JSON schemas and developer message files.
 - **Customizing Chunking and Post-Processing:**
   The project can be extended by modifying modules such as `modules/text_utils.py` or `modules/schema_handlers.py`.